saurabh260120/defect-detection-using-edge-ai/README.md

 ### 5.c Copying Downloaded model to the board

-We can use `scp` Command to copy the model from our PC to the borad.
+We can use `scp` Command to copy the model from our PC to the board.
 1. Open your terminal
 2. Go to the directory where Model is saved.
 3. Type the following command: